alyptik/cepl/README.md

-	-w, --warnings		Compile with "-Wall -Wextra -pedantic" flags -l			Link against specified library (flag can be repeated) -I			Search directory for header files (flag can be repeated)
+	-w, --warnings		Compile with "-Wall -Wextra -pedantic" flags -l			Link against specified library (flag can be repeated) -I			Search directory for header files (flag can be repeated) -L			Search directory for libraries (flag can be repeated)

 #### Lines prefixed with a `;` are interpreted as commands (`[]` text is optional).